 Dangerous AnimalsGi

 Tigers are solitary animals, except during the mating season and when the females give birth.
 They like to be mostly alone, roaming their huge territories in search of food.
-They are territorial, marking their territory with scratch marks on trees.
-These animals are most active during the night when their prey is most active.
+They mark their territories with secretions and scratch marks on trees.
+Resident adults of either sex generally confine their movements to their home ranges, within which they satisfy their needs and those of their growing cubs.
+Individuals sharing the same area are aware of each other's movements and activities.
+Territory disputes are usually solved by intimidation rather than outright violence.
+Once dominance has been established, a male may tolerate a subordinate within his range, as long as they do not live in too close quarters.
+Tigers are most active during the night when their prey is most active.
 They can, however, be active at any time.
 They prefer to hunt within dense vegetation, using routes where they are able to move quietly.
 They knock prey onto the ground with the weight of their body and kill their catch by biting their neck.
 They are very good swimmers and often bathe in ponds, lakes, and rivers, thus keeping cool in the heat of the day; they can even kill prey while swimming.
 Tigers communicate through facial expressions and vocally.
-The most common facial expression includes the "defense threat", where an individual bares its teeth, flattens its ears and its pupils enlarge.
+The most common facial expression includes the "defense threat", where an individual bares its teeth, and flattens its ears and its pupils enlarge.
 Like other members of their family, tigers roar, particularly in aggressive situations, during the mating season, or when making a kill.
 They will also chuff which is a soft, low-frequency snorting similar to purring in smaller cats.
 Other vocal communications include grunts, woofs, snarls, miaows, hisses, and growls.

 All tigers are carnivores, eating mainly sambar deer, water buffalo, wild pigs, and antelope.
 They sometimes hunt sloth bears, dogs, monkeys, hares, leopards, pythons, and crocodiles.

 Tigers are polygynous animals.
 They have no association with mates aside from mating.
 Males within one area may compete for access to a female in estrus.
 November to April is the most common time for breeding.
-Gestation lasts for about 103 days, and 1 to 7 cubs can be born.
-They weigh from 780 to 1,600 g (28 to 56 oz) each at birth and are born with their eyes closed.
-The cubs open their eyes when they are 6 to 14 days old.
+Gestation lasts for about 103 days, and females can give birth to 1-7 cubs.
+They are born with their eyes closed and will open their eyes 6 to 14 days later.
 During the first 11 to 14 days following the birth, the mother tiger spends the majority of her time nursing her young.
 Weaning takes place at around 90 to 100 days.
-Cubs remain with their mothers until they reach between 18 months and 3 years of age.
-They are not reproductively mature until about 3 or 4 years old for females, and for males, it is about 4 to 5 years old.
+Cubs usually remain with their mothers until they reach between 18 months and 3 years of age.
+Young females become reproductively mature when they are 3 or 4 years old, and males start to breed between 4 to 5 years of age.

 Tigers help control the populations of their large herbivorous prey, which all put pressure on various plant communities.
 Due to their role as top predators, they are considered keystone species.